The Cult Test|

 other followers of Christ who held a slightly different opinion of

 things.
 It resulted in disastrous wars.
-[The Twenty Years War, The
+[The Twenty Years War, and The

 ON THE PSYCHOLOGY OF SPIRITUAL MOVEMENTS, Michael Rogge